Some Problems with modern Computing:

 Codification of human intelligence has greatly benefited some individuals and organisations, however it has also negatively impacted and disrupted the lives and businesses of many more others.
 This raises a number of major issues at a global level, such as:

-In order to bring down the costs and risks in the procurement, development or use of modern software, a more level playing field is now required
+In order to bring down the costs and risks in the procurement, development or use of modern software, a more level playing field is now required,

-A power imbalance now exists between providers and buyers or users in the development or procurement of complex software-based systems
+A power imbalance now exists between providers and buyers or users in the development or procurement of complex software-based systems,

 Use of the Internet and Cloud Computing continues to widen the existing imbalance.

-Modern Computing is a new " cultural technology", which enables individuals take advantage of collective knowledge, skills and information accumulated through the activity of other people.
+US psychologist and philosopher Alison Gopnik provided the perceptive idea that: Modern Computing is a new " cultural technology", which enables individuals take advantage of collective knowledge, skills and information accumulated through the activity of others.